SpringI4I-TIU11/SchoologyToKolibri/README.md

     The token can be found at https://studio.learningequality.org/ in the settings.
     This token is used in the command line to run the script, and it can be done in two different ways.
     Run this script on the command line using:
+       ```
         python SchoologyKolibriChannel.py  --token=<your-token>
-        or you can store the token in an empty .txt file and use that to run the command. python SchoologyKolibriChannel.py --token=<file-path-to-.txt-file>
+        or you can store the token in an empty .txt file and use that to run the command.
+        python SchoologyKolibriChannel.py --token=<file-path-to-.txt-file>
+       ```
     The Ricecooker token will ensure that the created channel will be saved to your account.

 ## Installing Packages
   * Python 3.7 and pip are needed to install packages.
   * All of the required packages can be installed by running the installs.py file in command line.
-This is run by doing this comamnd:
+Navigate in the directory holding both the installs.py and SchoologyKolibriChannel.py by using the cd command in command line.
+Run the installs.py file by using this command:
    ```
    python installs.py
    ```